Cosmetic Dentistry

 Staff Spotlight: Dr. Scott Siemen

-Dr. Siemen was born in Connecticut but moved to Paxton when he was 6 years old.
+Dr. Siemen was born in Connecticut but moved to Paxton when he was 6.
 His interest in dentistry began at the age of 16 because his grandfather was a dentist.
-This left a lasting mark on him that led to his entrance and eventual graduation from Tufts Dental School.
-After becoming a dentist, Dr. Siemen found that his favorite part of dentistry was the moment a patient sees their smile makeover for the first time.
-The happiness and excitement that is radiated after a moment like that made Dr. Paxton feel satisfied and confident in his passion for … Continue reading
+This left a lasting mark on him, leading to his entrance and eventual graduation from Tufts Dental School.
+After becoming a dentist, Dr. Siemen found that his favorite part of dentistry was when a patient sees their smile makeover for the first time.
+The happiness and excitement that is radiated after a moment like that made Dr. Paxton feel satisfied and confident in his passion for dentistry.
+Here are a … Continue reading